Mastering Emotional Regulation: Strategies for Improved Decision Making.

 The Importance of Self-Awareness

-Self-awareness is the cornerstone of emotional regulation.
+Self-awareness is fundamental to emotional regulation.

 Developing Emotional Intelligence